floodcaptain/STM32F0xx_driver/README.md

 ## Brief
-stm32f0xx drivers for GPIO, SPI, UART etc . this repo includes source for standalone low level drivers as well as wrapper layer with work on top of StdPeriph_Driver .
+stm32f0xx drivers for GPIO, SPI, UART etc .
+This repo includes source for standalone low level drivers as well as wrapper layer which work on top of StdPeriph_Driver .

 ## Prerequisites
 stm32f0xx.h file [for low level driver]